The role of line managers in HR

 Line managers have responsibility for directly managing individual employees or teams.
 In turn, they report to a higher level of management on the performance and well-being of the employees or teams they manage.

-The term ‘front-line managers’ is more specific and normally refers to line managers in the lower layers of the management hierarchy (for example, team leader, supervisor roles) – that is, where they only manage employees who have no supervisory responsibilities, and not other managers.
+The term ‘front-line managers’ is more specific and normally refers to line managers in the lower layers of the management hierarchy (for example, team leader, supervisor roles) – that is, where they manage employees who have no supervisory responsibilities, rather than managers.
 Front-line managers are often promoted from within and are unlikely to have formal management education.

 Typically the management responsibilities carried out by line managers (particularly front-line managers) might include:

 - day-to-day people management

 - providing technical expertise

 - allocating work and rotas

 The relationship between the HR function and line managers has been subject to a number of changes and tensions in recent years.
 Adjustments in the delivery of HR have shifted responsibility for many core activities, such as recruitment or objective setting, away from HR.
 Furthermore, the trend towards individualisation of the employment relationship has placed new burdens and opportunities in the hands of line managers.

 Login or register for a free account to continue reading this factsheet and to learn about:

 - The role of line managers in implementing HR processes